AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 conventions and because they often form complex graphs that are difficult to manage.
 In this talk I will give a brief introduction to the topic and present the library pytransform3d as a set of tools that can help you to tame the complexity.
-Applications in robotics (imitation learning, collision detection, state estimation, kinematics, dynamics) will be the focus of this talk, even though presented solutions are useful in various fields beyond robotics.
+Throughout the talk I will use examples from robotics (imitation learning, collision detection, state estimation, kinematics, dynamics) to motivate the discussed features, even though presented solutions are useful beyond robotics.

 ## Description